 - Ask your parents or friends to test you on the scales in a random order, or use a spinner app, like this one for android or iPod/ipad

 - Make a ‘scale pot’ where you write out the name of every scale, broken chords, arpeggio etc and put these into a pot.
 Take one out of the pot and practice it until the pot is empty!
 As always, this must be done every day.
-You can print free scale flash cards at this site: ABRSM Scale flashcards or to make your own print these colourful blank ones and write in the names of your scales.
+You can print free scale flash cards on Quizlet or make your own!
+Print these colourful blank ones and write in the names of your scales.

 - Set a timer for 2 minutes and see how many scales/broken chords/arpeggios you can play through ACCURATELY!

 - Do the above but include some motivation – a bowl of sweets!
 When you play a scale/broken chord/arpeggio take a sweet from your bowl and place it in a separate reward bowl.
 When you make a mistake, take a sweet away from the reward bowl and put it back into the first bowl.
 When you have completed your practice eat the sweets left in the reward bowl!

 - Record your scales and arpeggios - it is just as important for these to sound good as it is for the pieces.
 Can you play them without any bumps?
 Can you shape them with a slight crescendo at the top and a slight diminuendo at the end?

 - Check your speeds with the metronome or add a drum backing at a suitable speed.